-Egg protein concentrate is a popular ingredient in protein blends, because it takes longer than whey protein to digest, but not as long as casein.
+Egg protein concentrate is a popular ingredient in blends, because it takes longer than whey protein to digest, but not as long as casein.
 Many athletes also get their egg protein from liquid egg whites, or of course, eggs!
-A medium-sized egg contains around 7 grams of protein.
+A medium-sized egg contains around 7 grams.

 Does Protein Powder Contain Animal Products?

-Some protein powders contain animal products like milk and eggs, but no actual meat.
+Some contain animal products like milk and eggs, but no actual meat.
 Others, like beef or chicken isolate, do contain meat derivatives.
-Plant protein powders that are vegan (no animal products) are usually made from proteins like rice, pea, and soy.
-Therefore, if trying to avoid animal sources of protein, read the product ingredients label to understand the protein sources in the product.
+Plant powders are vegan (no animal products) and made from sources like rice, pea, and soy.

 Is Some Protein Powder Dairy Or Lactose-Free?

-While most protein powder is made from milk, lactose-free proteins have been developed for people who have milk allergies.
+While most are made from milk, lactose-free proteins have been developed for people who have milk allergies.
 Some are made from lactose-free dairy.
-Others are completely dairy-free, like plant proteins and animal proteins such as eggs and beef.
-"Whey protein in isolate and hydrolysate form tend to be very low to nearly no lactose in the product, and often these are well-tolerated by those with sensitivity," recommends Douglas Kalman, Ph.D., RD.
+Others are completely dairy-free, like plant proteins and products made from eggs and beef.

 What Is Whey Protein Made Of?

-Whey protein is derived from milk, which actually contains two proteins.
-Casein makes up approximately 80 percent of milk protein, and whey makes up the other 20 percent.
+Whey is derived from milk, which actually contains two proteins.
+Casein makes up approximately 80 percent in milk, and whey makes up the other 20 percent.
 When milk is turned into cheese, whey is separated from the solid curds and can be found in the liquid that is left behind.

-Once separated, the whey goes through several more processing steps to become what most people recognize as "whey protein."
-In this final form, whey protein is a relatively tasteless powder that can be added to shakes, protein bars, or even baked goods.
-It's a common protein-boosting ingredient in commercial smoothies, bars, cereals, and plenty of other foods, but can also be taken on its own.
+Once separated, the whey goes through several more processing steps to become the product most people recognize.
+In this final form, it is a relatively tasteless powder that can be added to shakes, bars, or even baked goods.
+It's a common ingredient in commercial smoothies, bars, cereals, and plenty of other foods, but can also be taken on its own.

-Like all proteins, whey is composed of amino acids, which the body can use for muscle growth and tissue repair.
-But whey's high concentration of branched-chain amino acids, especially leucine, set this protein apart from the others.
+Like all proteins, whey is composed of amino acids, which the body can use for growth and tissue repair.
+But whey's high concentration of BCAAs, especially leucine, set it apart.

 But not all whey is equally great for you.
 Many are packed with sugars or other ingredients you may not want.
-Make sure you get a good one!
-We've listed some of the best whey proteins for you.
+You can’t go wrong by choosing from the best whey proteins.

 Want to know more?
 Krissy Kendall, Ph.D., shares all the science behind this staple supplement in the article "Your Expert Guide to Whey Protein."